Skip to main content

 Availability

-CUPED works for all metrics except for:
+CUPEDps works for all metrics except for:

 • Quantile metrics

-• Metrics with custom user value aggregations
+• Legacy (non-fact)metrics with custom user value aggregations

 • Metrics from a MixPanel data sources